Skip to content

 Feel free to login into the Pod's container and explore it:

-kubectl exec -it nginx -- /bin/bash
+kubectl exec -it -n test nginx -- /bin/bash

 # root@nginx:/#